• Skip to primary navigation

 Packaged set of two thick center cut pork chops.

-• Pork Chops (boneless or bone-in, about 1-inch-thick cuts) – Go for a nice-looking thick-cut or ask your butcher to recommend.
+• Pork Chops - 2 pork chops (boneless or bone-in, about 1-inch-thick cuts).
+Go for a nice-looking thick-cut or ask your butcher to recommend one.
 Now’s not the time to skimp, so treat yourself to succulence!

-• Salt & Pepper – Season conservatively and add more if needed.
+• Salt & Pepper – 1 teaspoon of both salt and pepper.
+Season conservatively and add more if needed.
 You don’t want to overpower the natural taste of the pork chops.
 Enhancing is where it’s at!

-• Paprika – A sprinkle of spice adds a subtle kick.
+• Paprika – 2 teaspoons of paprika.
+A sprinkle of spice adds a subtle kick.
 Plus, the paprika helps your pork chops to caramelize perfectly!

-• Olive oil – Don’t use a different type of oil if possible.
-EVOO is smooth and rich – perfect for the pork.
+• Olive oil – 1 tablespoon of extra virgin olive oil (EVOO).
+Don’t use a different type of oil if possible.
+EVOO is smooth and rich – perfect for pork.

-• Garlic – “Date night” may be kiss-free, but your tummy will be tamed!
+• Garlic – 2 teaspoons of minced garlic (or 2-3 cloves).
+“Date night” may be kiss-free, but your tummy will be tamed!
 Use fresh garlic cloves to infuse the cooking oil with better flavor.
 However, the jarred minced garlic works in a pinch.

-• Parsley – Freshly chopped parsley garnish adds that gourmet touch as well as fresh flavor.
+• Parsley – 1 tablespoon of freshly chopped parsley garnish adds that gourmet touch as well as fresh flavor.
 You can substitute the parsley with chopped thyme.

-• Butter – Use rich European butter for the best results.
+• Butter – 1 tablespoon of butter.
+Use rich European butter for the best results.
 The drippings are to die for!

 This is the easiest method ever for getting pan-seared pork chops right!
 The even heating of cast-iron skillets means superb caramelization, color, and searing for anything you cook this way!